← Blog

 Semaglutide vs Tirzepatide: What's the Difference?

-Over the past several years, GLP-1 receptor agonists have become one of the most studied peptide classes in metabolic and endocrine research.
-Two compounds sit at the centre of that conversation: semaglutide and tirzepatide.
-While both interact with the body’s incretin hormone system, they do so through distinct mechanisms — and understanding that distinction is fundamental to any research involving these molecules.
+Two compounds sit at the centre of GLP-1 research: semaglutide and tirzepatide.
+While both interact with the body's incretin hormone system, they do so through distinct mechanisms — and understanding that distinction is fundamental to any research involving these molecules.

 All peptides on this site are sold for research purposes only and are not intended for human consumption, diagnosis, or treatment of any condition.